Skip to main content

 11. Search Intent Match

-Does your content match what a searcher wants at
+Does your content match what a searcher wants at that specific moment?

 That’s because Google is trying to downgrade traditional ranking factors (like keywords and links) in favor of ranking factors that answer the question: “Does this content give the searcher what they were looking for?”.

-In fact, Google employs thousands of “Quality Raters”
+In fact, Google employs thousands of “Quality Raters” to live how well the search results satisfy search intent.

 Google quality raters